openstack/taskflow/doc/source/workers.rst

 .. note::

-    :py:class:`~taskflow.utils.misc.Failure` objects are not json-serializable
+    :py:class:`~taskflow.types.failure.Failure` objects are not directly
-    (they contain references to tracebacks which are not serializable), so they are converted to dicts before sending and converted from dicts after receiving on both executor & worker sides (this translation is lossy since the traceback won't be fully retained).
+    json-serializable (they contain references to tracebacks which are not serializable), so they are converted to dicts before sending and converted from dicts after receiving on both executor & worker sides (this translation is lossy since the traceback won't be fully retained).

 Executor request format
 ~~~~~~~~~~~~~~~~~~~~~~~